hengchu/shadowdp/README.md

 ### Using Docker

-Using docker is the easiest way to set everything up and running.
+Using docker is the easiest way to set everything up and running (You don't need the extra files we provided if you use Docker)

+From anywhere in the terminal, with the Docker engine running, run

 ```bash
 docker pull cmlapsu/shadowdp